 - Certificate of Entry (COE) issued by the Thai embassy or consulate in your current location.

-- Fit to Fly Certificate issued by relevant authority and the COVID-19 medical test result.
-This must be issued no longer than 72 hours before the date of travel.
+- COVID 19 Health Certificate issued by relevant authority and the COVID-19 medical test result.
+The test must be conducted no longer than 72 hours before the date of travel.
 This certificate is also necessary at the airline’s check-in counter for a boarding pass to be issued.

-- Health Insurance Policy covering treatment and medical expenses related to COVID-19 with a minimum coverage of 100,000 USD.
+- COVID 19 Insurance covering treatment and medical expenses related to COVID-19 with a minimum coverage of 100,000 USD.

 How to obtain a Certificate of Entry?

 The foreigner must apply for the certificate of entry from the local Thai Embassy or consulate at least 10 working days prior to the intended date of travel and must submit the following documents to the consular section of the Thai embassy or consulate: